-- Go to the Authentication tab in Preferences → Account Preferences.
+- Go to the Authentication tab in Preferences → Domain Preferences.

 - In the Password tab, select Active.

-- Then, optionally, select Allow Users to Skip MFA Configuration if you want to make MFA optional for your domain users.
+- Then, optionally, select Allow users to skip MFA Configuration if you want to make MFA optional for your domain users temporarily.
 This can be useful to facilitate the transition to the use of MFA during logins.
-Once a domain user has set up MFA, they will no longer be able to skip MFA when they log in to the domain.
+Once a domain user has set up MFA, they will no longer be able to skip MFA when they login to the domain.

 - Click Update.
 From this point, when domain users log in, they will be prompted to set up MFA for their user.